These numbers won’t surprise you.

 - Your long and short-term marketing goals.
 Do you want to increase annual revenue growth?
 Increase market share?

 - Buyer personas and their most preferred channels.
 Consider social channels.
-If your industry has an out-of-the-norm community, you’ll want to check that out too.

 Using a survey, ask existing customers where they heard about your business.
 With the correct information, you can maximize your SaaS marketing efforts fully.